gavoja/runna/README.md

   -p <projects>            Run with projects; a comma separated list.
   -w [<path-to-watch>]     Default is current.
   -v                       Verbose mode (debug).
+  -o                       Use polling when watching (useful when using Docker).
 ```

 ## Quck start